realtimeregister/whmcs-ssl-addon/README.md

 This project is licensed under the MIT License

 ### Plesk module
-The files inside modules/whmcs-addon/modules/addons/realtimeregister_ssl/eServices/ManagementPanel/Deploy/API/Platforms/Module/ext-realtime-register-ssl-file-upload-helper need to be put in their own .zip module (no initial directory, so meta.xml should not be inside a directory(!))

 The plesk module will be used in order to enable file validations.
-It will be automatically installed every time it is needed
+It will be automatically installed every time it is needed, no further action needed on your part.